spacotto/grimoire/C/multithreading.md

 | `pthread_cond_signal` | One waiting thread (OS chooses which) | Only one thread can act on the condition |
 | `pthread_cond_broadcast` | All waiting threads | Multiple threads may need to re-evaluate the condition |

+>[!TIP]
-`pthread_cond_broadcast` is safer when in doubt — woken threads re-check their `while` condition and go back to sleep if not applicable.
+>`pthread_cond_broadcast` is safer when in doubt—woken threads re-check their `while` condition and go back to sleep if not applicable.

 ---

-`pthread_cond_destroy`
+`pthread_cond_destroy` frees resources associated with a condition variable.
+Only call when **no threads are waiting** on it.
+Required for dynamically initialised condition variables; no-op for statically initialised ones.

 ```c
 int pthread_cond_destroy(pthread_cond_t *cond);
 ```

-Frees resources associated with a condition variable.
-Only call when **no threads are waiting** on it.
-Required for dynamically initialised condition variables; no-op for statically initialised ones.

 >[!IMPORTANT]
 >Always use a `while` loop (not `if`) to recheck the condition after waking—**spurious wakeups** can occur.